BengtGustafsson/PolymorphicValue/README.md

 polymorphic_value object.

 The embedded handler object is responsible for copying itself as well as the data depending on if SBO is in effect or not.
-To make sure the destination of a copy/move understands what data type it is holding the source handler has a virtual method `imbue` to in place construct a copy of itself in the destination's m_handler member.
+To make sure the destination of a copy/move understands what data type it is holding the source handler has a virtual method `imbue_handler` to in place construct a copy of itself in the destination's m_handler member.

 ## Notes and limitations